KristianGausel/jboysen.github.io/_posts/2014-01-19-using-jekyll-static-website-generator-and-github-pages.md

 ## Using GitHub pages

-Finally to host everything on GitHub the repository `USERNAME.github.io` should be created and everything that should be accessible should be pushed to this repo.
+Finally to host everything on GitHub the repository `USERNAME.github.io` has to be created and everything that should be accessible must be pushed to this repo.
 GitHub Pages support Jekyll out of the box, thus when a repository with the Jekyll directory structure is pushed, the static pages are generated instantly when accessed through the url `http://USERNAME.github.io`.

 To use a custom domain the DNS settings should be updated as described here: [https://help.github.com/articles/setting-up-a-custom-domain-with-pages](https://help.github.com/articles/setting-up-a-custom-domain-with-pages).

 That's about it.
 A simple version-controlled, free hosted blog engine is set up.
-Blog posts can even by submitted directly through the GitHub repository web interface, as GitHub supports creation of new file via the web interface.
+Blog posts can even by submitted directly through the GitHub repository web interface, as GitHub supports creation of new files via the web interface.

 Go to [https://github.com/jboysen/jboysen.github.io](https://github.com/jboysen/jboysen.github.io) to see the details of the config-file and directory structure of this site.